Why Pursue a Psy.D. in Clinical Psychology?

 I feel very well-equipped to meet the challenges of my early career due to my training at Wheaton.— Megan Brown Psy.D.
 '12, Behavioral Medicine Faculty, In His Image Family Medicine Residency

-The Psy.D. program at Wheaton College is accredited by the Commission on Accreditation of the American Psychological Association (APA):
+The Psy.D. program at Wheaton College is the only Christian APA-Accredited program in the Midwest.
+The Psy.D. in Clinical Psychology at Wheaton College is accredited by the Commission on Accreditation of the American Psychological Association (APA):

 American Psychological Association

 750 First Street NE